 What are white fillings made of?

-How does the filling stop further decay?
+How does a dental filling stop further decay?

 When compared to their traditional amalgam counterparts, white fillings offer a wide range of benefits.
 For example:

 - While metal fillings expand and contract with temperature changes, white fillings do not.
-Therefore, tooth-colored fillings actually strengthen and restore teeth more effectively.
+Therefore, tooth colored fillings actually strengthen and restore teeth more effectively.

-- Tooth-colored fillings improve oral health without detracting from the appearance of your smile.
+- Tooth colored fillings improve oral health without detracting from the appearance of your smile.

 Are There Risks or Side Effects?

-Tooth-colored fillings do not currently pose any health risks.
+Tooth colored fillings do not currently pose any health risks.
 However, like any dental procedure, most patients feel some degree of temporary discomfort following treatment.
 Additionally, heightened sensitivity to heat and cold is more common in the few weeks after the procedure.
 These side effects usually diminish within a few weeks.